 Acoustical recordings were the earliest efforts in recording live music with the intention of playback.
 Thomas Edison invented a machine in 1877 that recorded and played back sounds.
-When he spoke "Mary had a little lamb" into a device that, in reaction to the vibrations of his voice, cut fine grooves with a stylus in tinfoil, he became the first person to record the human voice.
+When he spoke, "Mary had a little lamb," into a device that, in reaction to the vibrations of his voice, cut fine grooves with a stylus onto a cylinder wrapped with tinfoil, he became the first person to record the human voice.
 To play back the sound, the stylus was repositioned on the groove at a lighter pressure and the cylinder rotated.
 Over the next decade Edison improved his machine and prepared it for its ultimate application: the recording of music.
 Between 1888 and 1894 such notables as Johannes Brahms, Alfred Tennyson, and Robert Browning all made recordings on the phonograph.

 Edison's phonograph was not well suited for recording lower sound frequencies from such instruments as the bass and cello because the acoustical vibrations would not record accurately on the cylinders.
 Despite these early technical difficulties, phonograph copies of classical music and performers became very popular, thanks in part to Charles and Emile Pathe who, in 1894, built a small phonograph factory near Paris producing thousands of records.

 Meanwhile, in 1887, Emile Berliner was busy creating the next significant advancement in sound reproduction, the gramophone.
-Berliner made his recordings on flat disks rather than the awkward cylinder.
-Disks proved to be much more practical for storage and mass production.
+Berliner made his recordings on flat discs rather than the awkward cylinder.
+Discs proved to be much more practical for storage and mass production.
 Edison's cylinder phonographs were soon abandoned, but the term hung on in describing either device.